microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * the range usually spans more then the actual symbol's name and does
 	 * normally include things like visibility modifiers.
 	 *
-	 * The range doesn't have to denote a node range in the sense of a abstract
+	 * The range doesn't have to denote a node range in the sense of an abstract
 	 * syntax tree.
 It can therefore not be used to re-construct a hierarchy of
 	 * the symbols.
 	 */